Themezly/Documentation/pages/theme-settings/page-templates-options.md

 </a>
 </div>

-__404__ sub tab contains options that will let you controll your layout and feel of your 404 page template and it will let you adjust folowing options;
+__404__ sub tab contains options that will help you controll your layout and feel of your 404 page template and it will help you adjust folowing options;

 1. __404 page type__ &nbsp;-&nbsp; Lets you select 404 page type, Theme default or custom page redirect.